-2022/23 Plan 2022/2023 Progress Plans 2023-26 Community Plan Reference Cost of living crisis Climate change The Introduction of Social Value in Public Sector Procurement Post-COVID-19 Recovery The Social Enterprise Team continue to engage with those social enterprises within our communities in the development of new and existing enterprises.
+2022/23 Plan 2022/2023 Progress Plans 2023-26 Community Plan Reference environment and Government Policy.
+This review included the 4 elements below of being of particular interest; Cost of living crisis; Climate change; The Introduction of Social Value in Public Sector Procurement; and, Post-COVID-19 Recovery The Social Enterprise Team continue to engage with those social enterprises within our communities in the development of new and existing enterprises.